How to Maintain and Tune Your Drum Kit:

 Bass Drum Tuning Tips

-- Ensure the bass drum is properly secured to avoid unwanted movement affecting the sound.
+- Ensure the bass drum is securely mounted to prevent unwanted movement that could affect the sound.

 - Use a drum key to ensure even tension across all rods for a consistent sound.